Defancet/defancet/README.md

 ## Hi there 👋

 Hi, I'm **Maksim Kalutski**.
-A software developer and CS student at BUT FIT based in Brno, Czech Republic.
+A software developer and Computer Science student at Brno University of Technology, and I'm all about making awesome software that people love to use.
+I can build both the front-end stuff you see and the powerful back-end that makes it all work.
+I'm always learning new languages and tools because I just can't get enough of this tech stuff.

+When I'm not coding, you can find me working on cool side projects, hitting the gym, or exploring new places.
+I love spending time with friends and family, meeting new people, and just soaking in the world around me.

 ## My skills